dubemdaniel/Javascript-Variables-TW/README.md

 js the
-variable can be said to be a specific store for storing a specified item Variable can be used to store both primitive values and objects
+variable can be said to be a specific store for storing a specified item Variable can be used to store both primitive values and objects There are specific and recommended ways of naming variables